Antonio Rodriguez (entrepreneur): Early life and education

 Rodriguez was born in Venezuela.
-At the age of nine, he learned to program on an Apple II.
-He graduated with honors from Harvard University with an A.B. in Social Studies in 1996.
-After working for two years (see below) he returned to university to complete an MBA at Stanford University Graduate School of Business over the period 1998 to 2000.
+At the age of nine, he learned to program on an Apple II.He graduated with honors from Harvard University with an A.B. in Social Studies in 1996.
+After working for two years, he returned to university to complete an MBA at Stanford University Graduate School of Business from 1998 to 2000.

 Career

-After a job with Boston Consulting Group, he worked at Abuzz Technologies, a social Q&A site that was founded by his brother Andres and acquired by The New York Times in 1999.
+After a job with Boston Consulting Group, Rodriguez worked at Abuzz Technologies, a social Q&A site that was founded by his brother, Andres, and acquired by The New York Times in 1999.

 In 2000, he founded a company, Memora, with his brother.
 The company built and sold a home server called Servio.
-It closed in 2001 with the bursting of the dot-com bubble.
-He moved to New York to join MyPublisher (now part of Shutterfly) which manufactures photo books.
-In 2005 he founded Tabblo, a photo storyboarding website and printing company, and was CEO.
+In 2001, the company closed due to the bursting of the dot-com bubble.
+Rodriguez then moved to New York to join MyPublisher (now part of Shutterfly), a photo book manufacturer.

+In 2005, he founded, and was CEO of, Tabblo, a photo storyboarding website and printing company.
 It was acquired by Hewlett-Packard in 2007.
 After the acquisition, he became CTO of HP's consumer printing group.

-He joined Matrix Partners as a general partner in 2010.
-His investments there include Sold (acquired by Dropbox in 2013), The Echo Nest in 2010 (acquired by Spotify in 2014), Oculus VR in 2013 (acquired by Facebook for about $2.3bn in 2014), and Owl Labs in 2016.
+In 2010, Rodriguez joined Matrix Partners as a general partner.
+His investments there include Sold (acquired by Dropbox in 2013), The Echo Nest in 2010 (acquired by Spotify in 2014), Oculus VR in 2013 (acquired by Facebook for about $2.3bn in 2014),and Owl Labs in 2016.